Aatmaj-Zephyr/ANN4j/README.md

 ### ANN4j - Artificial Neural Networks for Java

-ANN4j is a java package that provides Object oriented Neural Networks for making _Explainable Networks_.
-Object Oriented Network structure is helpful for observing each and every element the model.
-This package is developed for XAI research and development.
+ANN4j is a package that provides Object Oriented implementation of Artificial Neural Networks in java for exploration and analysis of neural networks and their algorithms.
+The package provides various functionalities for observing indivisual neurons and particular layers in multilayer perceptrons.
+Since every neuron, layer and model in ANN4j is an object of its own, implementation of new operations and algorithms on them can be done without much effort.
+Research on new algorithms can be done without the need for translation of the operations into matrix format.
+This package can be used to train models on various datasets.
+ANN4j provides functionality for extension of inbuilt file readers for reading from new  formats of input data files.
+The ease of use and flexibility of this package makes it ideal for research and development of multilayer perceptrons in java.

 ## READ COMPLETE DOCUMENTATION [HERE](https://aatmaj-zephyr.github.io/ANN4jwiki/)